adamsjr8576/swapi-trivia/README.md

 ### Setup:

-1) You can clone down this repo and run: npm install
+1) You can clone down this repo and run: `npm install`

 2) To verify that it is setup correctly, run `npm start` in your terminal.
-Go to http://localhost:8080/ and you should see a page with "Welcome to the OverLook"
+Go to `http://localhost:3000/` and you should see a page asking for login information.

 ### Tech Stack:

+- React
-React
+- React Router
-Javascript
+- Javascript
-Scss / HTML
+- Scss / HTML
-Jest / Enzyme
+- Jest / Enzyme
-npm
+- npm
-node
+- node
-Webpack
+- Webpack
-Web APIs via the Fetch method
+- Web APIs via the Fetch method

 ### Challenges and Wins:

-Challenges: There was a lot of DOM manipulation for this app and it proved hard to populate the information in an orderly fasion.
-Testing for DOM events was also a challenge, making sure that all the data was reaching the API correctly.
-Wins: Working with the fetch API and taking in the data correctly.
-Using a class structure that features inheritence.

 ### Screenshots: